 It’s a matter of practicality.
 If the Independence Hall were scaled 1:56 like most of its others, it would be over 3 feet tall, and probably more than two feet wide.
 There probably isn’t much market for a 1:56 scale Independence Hall.

 The Department 56 Chrysler Building is even more extreme.
 It’s huge, standing 23 inches tall, but that works out to a 1:548 model.

-Are Lemax buildings the same scale as Department 56?
+Are Lemax buildings’ scale the as Department 56 scale?

 They are pretty close.
 The four-story Dirk’s Bikes building, released in 2015, stands 11.73 inches tall, which works out to approximately 1:57 scale.
 Their 2-story buildings frequently are a bit shorter than a similar Department 56 building but are still within range.

 At times you may have to be careful with placement, but it’s certainly possible to make them work together.
 Generally speaking, if you use the two brands together, the Department 56 buildings will look a bit larger, and perhaps a bit more majestic.
 But you see this in the real world too.
 Not every building in the same neighborhood is built to the same standard.

 The figures are similar in size as well, at around 3 inches.